The Big Hole River

 Incredibly large brown trout can be found in the modestly meandering Beaverhead.

-This huge rainbow was landed on the Big Hole in 2023 by angler guided by Kelly Kimzey!
+This huge brown trout was landed on the Big Hole in 2023 by angler guided by Kelly Kimzey!

 spring rainbow.jpg